rdmpage/wikidata-taxon-publication/README.md

 namePublishedInID | Wikidata QID for the publication referenceType | Term to describe the role the reference plays, drawn from  (Reference Type GBIF Vocabulary)[http://rs.gbif.org/vocabulary/gbif/reference_type.xml], for example “original”, “combination”.
-If the role is not known this field is empty. modified | Unix timestamp for last time this record was modified (can use this as a filter to only add most recent records).
+If the role is not known this field is empty. modified | Unix timestamp for last time this record was modified (can use this as a filter to only add most recent records). ignore | Flag to ignore this record when generating quick statements (1 = ignore).

 The data file `wikidata.tsv` lacks a header row so that we can sort it if needed.